 Different sources of ethical guidelines for behaviour – including religion, philosophy, and the social sciences – are examined in order to discover whether there is any basis for universal morals, or whether it all depends on culture or personal choice.
 Current social issues will be explored through group debates.

 This course will be offered in Saint Lucia, primarily.
 This course will examine the case study of Saint Lucia, a small English and Creole-speaking island nation in the West Indies, as a template for analyzing the practice and principles of ethical tourism in developing nations, an emerging field of global studies.
 The ethical questions we will be exploring focus on comparing models of tourist travel, with a particular emphasis on cultural and heritage tourism.
 We will examine the ethical issues for both the foreign tourist and the local population of Saint Lucia by contrasting the most popular model of mass tourism that markets cruise ships and all-inclusive resorts with emerging alternative models, such as cultural tourism, heritage tours, ecotourism, adventure holidays, and “pro-poor tourism.”
 While in Saint Lucia we will meet and collaborate with government officials, business associates, artists and other professionals who work individually and institutionally in tourism and the field of cultural promotion and preservation.
 We will conduct research at libraries and other cultural institutions, and field research at a variety of local venues.
 In addition, students will have the opportunity to participate in educational and humanitarian projects supporting Saint Lucian cultural institutions.
+Course fees will apply.

 We will be looking at some of the major ethical issues of today, and considering what might be proper and sustainable responses to challenges affecting us as individuals, as citizens, and as part of the human population of the globe.
 In determining what ought to be done, we will use as analytical tools the ethical theories proposed by some of the major philosophical schools in existence.